madeofpendletonwool/PinePods/README.md

 #### Proxy Info

 Second, the PROXY_HOST, PROXY_PORT, PROXY_PROTOCOL, and REVERSE_PROXY vars.
 Pinepods uses a proxy to route both images and audio files in order to prevent CORs issues in the app (Essentially so podcast images and audio displays correctly and securely).
-It uses a second container to accomplish this.
-That's the pinepods-proxy portion of the compose file.
+It runs a little internal Flask app to accomplish this.
+That's the Image/Audio Proxy Vars portion of the compose file.
 The application itself will then use this proxy to route media though.
-This proxy also be ran over a reverse proxy.
+This proxy can also be ran over a reverse proxy.
 Here's few examples

 **Recommended:**
 Routed through proxy, secure, with reverse proxy